lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 transmission.
 The way the context is configured, provisioned or exchanged is out of the scope of this document.

 CoAP is an End-to-End protocol at the application level, so CoAP compression requires to install common Rules between two hosts and IP Routing may be needed to allow End-to-End communication.
-Therefore, SCHC compression may aply at two different levels, one to compress IP and UDP as described in {{rfc8724}} in the LPWAN network and another at the application level.
+Therefore, SCHC compression may apply at two different levels, one to compress IP and UDP as described in {{rfc8724}} in the LPWAN network and another at the application level.
 These two compressions may be independent.
-The Compression Rules can be setup by two independent entities and are out of the scope of this document.
+The Compression Rules can be set up by two independent entities and are out of the scope of this document.
 In both cases SCHC mechanism remains the same.

 SCHC compresses and decompresses headers based on shared contexts between devices.